HomeArtists

 artemisia gentileschi judith beheading holofernes 1620

-Artemisia draws upon Caravaggio’s pictorial depiction of the story but modifies it to show the strength of women.
-In her painting, Judith slices off Holofernes’ head with her sword, a violent and bloody decapitation, as her maidservant Abra holds down the body of the struggling victim.
+In her painting, Judith slices off Holofernes’ head with her sword while her maidservant Abra holds down the body of the struggling victim.
 Where Caravaggio’s maidenly Judith cringed from her task in revulsion, Artemisia’s Judith is determined, her facial features distorted by the physical strain, her attitude denoting Amazonian ferocity.

 caravaggio judith beheading holofernes 1598

-Yet, Judith’s plumpness and alabaster skin simultaneously evoke her seductive charm.
-Blood streams everywhere in a burst of color— staining the bed, dripping down the sheets, spurting in arcs from the victim’s neck, and even spotting the executioner’s dress.
-Two strong women overpower a clueless, weak-looking man, who lacks musculature, while they exude masculine energy.
-A young and vigorous maidservant too replaces Caravaggio’s passive, crone-like bystander.
+Yet, Judith’s plumpness and alabaster skin simultaneously evoke her seductive charm—blood streams everywhere in a burst of color.
+Two strong women overpower a clueless, weak-looking man who lacks musculature while they exude masculine energy.
+A young and vigorous maidservant replaces Caravaggio’s passive, crone-like bystander.

-It is possible that her painting was a pictorial revenge that Artemisia took on her rapist, as a sort of poetic justice.
-The painting, however, invokes horror, fright, and shock, because it appears to be amoral as two women unflinchingly execute a screaming man in a dark space.
+It is possible that Artemisia Gentileschi’s Judith and Holofernes was a pictorial revenge that she took on her rapist as a sort of poetic justice.
+The painting, however, invokes horror and fright because it appears to be amoral as two women unflinchingly execute a man in a dark space.
 Judith’s decapitation of Holofernes by Artemisia is thus a woman’s metaphoric vengeance against her social oppressor.

 3. Lucretia (1621)